10 American detainees released in exchange for Maduro ally in deal with Venezuela

 The prisoner swap took place Wednesday in St. Vincent and the Grenadines, a southern Caribbean island nation.

-A senior administration official confirmed Americans Eyvin Hernandez, Jerrel Kenemore, Joseph Cristella and Savoi Wright are on their way back to the U.S. on a flight to Kelly Field, which is part of Joint Base San Antonio.
+Americans Eyvin Hernandez, Jerrel Kenemore, Joseph Cristella, Savoi Wright, Jason Saad and Edgar Jose Marval Moreno landed at Kelly Field, which is part of Joint Base San Antonio, around 8 p.m. local time Wednesday.

-These four Americans were deemed "wrongfully detained" by the State Department, along with two other unidentified U.S. citizens who were also freed.
+These six Americans were deemed "wrongfully detained" by the State Department.
+Saad and Moreno had initially not been named, but later gave permission to be identified.

 Four other Americans are being flown to Miami.
 This group includes former Green Berets Luke Denman and Airan Berry, who were accused of attempting to overthrow the Maduro government in 2020.